DanielDale/interview-daniel-dale-oct-2022/README.md

 # Running #
-To get to run, do the following with the current lts version for node (v16.17.1):
+To get to run, do the following with the current LTS version for node (v16.17.1):

 ```
 npm install